Arguments from Module Manager

 dataset_name: a reactive string containing the name of the selected dataset.
 (Deprecated)

-dataset_metadata: a list with following entries:
+dataset_metadata: a list with the following entries:

-name: a reactive string with the name of the selected dataset
+- name: a reactive string with the name of the selected dataset

-date_range: a reactive character vector with two entries earliest and latest modification date in the dataset.
+- date_range: a reactive character vector with two entries earliest and latest modification date in the dataset.

 module_output: a function that when called returns a list of all the values returned by the different modules indexed by the module_id.